FTSE closes below 2012 opening level after drop

 "While the GDP figures fell short of expectations....I don't think it is a disaster, the headlines tend to spook a number of investors but the reality is the underlying growth remains that is robust and around 8 percent per annum is still an incredible performance when compared to most areas in the world," said Henk Potts, market strategist at Barclays Wealth.

-There were just seven blue chip gainers at the close in London, headed by low-free float Russian metal firms Evraz (EVRE.L) and Polymetal International (POLYP.L), squeezed 2.3 percent and 0.8 percent higher respectively.
+There were just seven blue chip gainers at the close in London, headed by low-free float Russian metal firms Evraz and Polymetal International, squeezed 2.3 percent and 0.8 percent higher respectively.

-Supermarket group WM Morrison (MRW.L), up 0.4 percent, also bucked the weak trend after the Financial Times said the firm plans to announce a store revamp, with the stock also supported by an upgrade to "buy" by Berenberg on Thursday.
+Supermarket group WM Morrison, up 0.4 percent, also bucked the weak trend after the Financial Times said the firm plans to announce a store revamp, with the stock also supported by an upgrade to "buy" by Berenberg on Thursday.